Home Pagan symbols Site search

 He replied, "Just a little bit more."

-Rather than the acquisition of money, status or power, why not let eternal life be our benchmark?
+If we are looking to succeed, then rather than the acquisition of money, status or power, why not let eternal life be our benchmark?

 With material things, God has blessed most of us with more than we need.
 In material things, that makes us rich.
 But this wealth gives us no security for tomorrow.
 Only God controls tomorrow.